 Healthcare Costs of Data Breaches in 2015 Surpass Overall Federal IT Investment

-Unintended consequences of progress and technology is prevalent in the Healthcare industry.
-With the move to digital records during this past decade, its widespread use can provide positive changes in the way that healthcare is delivered.
+Unintended consequences of progress and technology are prevalent in the healthcare industry.
+With the move to digital records during this past decade, their widespread use can provide positive changes in the way that healthcare is delivered.
 But with these advancements comes a downside that has caused the industry to look at data security as a high priority.
-The number of data breaches in the industry and the associated costs of the breaches have made information security a corporate priority.
+The number of data breaches in the industry and the associated costs of the breaches has made information security a corporate priority.

 To get the medical industry onboard with digital records, the federal government provided incentives to the tune of $30 billion to move the healthcare industry in this direction.
 This year alone, with the Anthem breach estimated cost to reach $31 billion, the industry has spent $37 billion to deal with the clean-up and aftermath of the breach.
-And the year is not nearly done.
-Granted, the final numbers of the Anthem breach have not been determined, but it will be significant.
+And the year still has a way to go before its end.
+Granted, the numbers of the Anthem breach aren’t final but they will be significant.

 Read more on the Healthcare Industry and associated data breaches: